What is Pectin?

-LM pectin forms gels in the presence of polyvalent cations, typically calcium (minimum quantity 15 mg Ca++ / g pectin).
+LM pectin forms gels in the presence of polyvalent cations, typically calcium (minimum quantity of 15 mg Ca++ / g pectin).
 LM pectin forms gel over a wide range of pH, from 2.6 to 7.0, and with a soluble solid content between 10 – 70%.

 The higher the solids level and the lower the pH, the pectin is more reactive.
 The higher the calcium content and lower the pH, the higher the setting temperature.
-Low methoxyl Pectin can be sued in organic jams and bakery jams.
+Low methoxyl Pectin can be used in organic jams and bakery jams.